Pantheon: temple in Rome, one of the best-preserved buildings of the ancient world, dedicated to "the all-divine" (i.e., heaven).

 Dio is confusing two buildings.
 Agrippa, a close friend of the emperor Augustus, did indeed build a sanctuary named Pantheon on the Field of Mars: a circular open air sanctuary that played a role in the cult for the emperor.
 A wide lane connected that building with the Mausoleum of Augustus.
 It was destroyed by fire in 80 and restored by the emperor Domitian.
 Destroyed again under Trajan, it was rebuilt between 118 and 125 by the emperor Hadrian, and it was only then that it received its famous vaulted roof.

-It is true that the inscription informs us that the building was built when Agrippa was consul for the third time:note[CIL 6.31196.]
+It is true that the inscription informs us that the building was built after Agrippa had been consul for the third time:note[CIL 6.31196.]

 M. Agrippa L.f. cos. tertium fecit.